Why have American car manufacturers become mere power banks? A deep dive into the "financial deadlock" of American manufacturing.

 The ultimate destination of the massive assets.

-Those devalued assets ultimately settled into three forms that yield no output: factories in the suburbs of Detroit with foundations laid but never equipped with machinery; concept cars that remained on design blueprints, never achieving mass production; and two vast, empty workshops in Kentucky, originally planned for battery production.
-Behind these "dormant assets" lies Ford's blind over-ambition and flawed decision-making in its transition to new energy.
+Those devalued assets ultimately crystallized into three forms of non-productive outcomes: first, factory buildings in the suburbs of Detroit with foundations laid but machinery that will never be installed; second, concept cars that remain on design blueprints and never achieve mass production; third, two massive workshops in Kentucky originally planned for battery production, now standing empty.
+Behind these dormant assets lies Ford's blind radicalism and poor decision-making on the path toward new energy transformation.

 II.
 Strategic Pivot: The Three-Year Transformation from "Surpassing Tesla" to Comprehensive Contraction